 Disability studies is defined as an academic discipline that examines the nature, meaning, and consequences of disability.
-It is a multidisciplinary field, broadly intersected by the sciences, the social sciences, and the humanities.
+It is a multidisciplinary field, broadly intersected by:

 Disability studies focus on the medical and social constructs surrounding disability.
 The ultimate focus of disability studies is to enhance the civil rights of individuals with disabilities and to improve their overall quality of life.
 This work often involves the hard job of changing perspectives on disability, both personally and socially.

-One who engages with disabilities studies will learn to challenge the view that a disability is a deficit only treated by medical means, working to destigmatize impairments socially, culturally, and politically.
+One who engages with disabilities studies will learn to challenge the view that a disability is a deficit only treated by medical means.
+They work to destigmatize impairments socially, culturally, and politically.
 They will also study global perspectives related to disability, working to learn from other contexts and cultures.
 Lastly, disabilities studies learners will work to encourage intellectual, physical, and social access to disabled persons, ensuring that they live in a world where their contributions are welcomed and heard.

 Related resource: Top 25 Master’s in Autism Spectrum Disorder (ASD) Online